sammooreprogramming/Exemplary-README-Creator/All/Develop/README.md

 # Description

 This Project was a look at the back end of coding.
 The assignment pushed us to better know javascript and also nodejs.
 This is a README.md file generator!
-Simply add your data into the template via a few sarter questins and viola, a shiny new READMtoE.md file!
+Simply add your data into the template via a few starter questions and viola, a shiny new README.md file!

 # Installation